BadolJnU/ImagePie/README.md

 1. Using Clerk - user management system to manage the user.
 2. using Button, Sheet component from shadecn.
 3. NextJS is a serverless function. so i optimize a the code, when connection is created it stored in the cached, so everytime create a new request it checked there is a connection in cache or not.if no connection in cache then create a new connection.
+4. Using Cloudinary to manipulate the image like image restoration, recoloring, object removal, generative filling, and background removal.
+5. Save the images on the database.
+6. Advanced image search functionalities.